Breaking News

 Belgian Army Leads Yellow Guardian with 600 Troops and 180 Vehicles from 4 Nations for 10 Days of Training.

 A military exercise, named "Yellow Guardian," is currently mobilizing 600 soldiers and 180 vehicles from four European nations: Belgium, France, the Netherlands, and Luxembourg.
-Organized by the Belgian Battalion of Chasseurs à Cheval, this training operation, running from November 20 to 29 between Neufchâteau and Elsenborn, aims to enhance the interoperability of reconnaissance, intelligence, and electronic warfare units while refining tactical and logistical procedures.
+Organized by the Belgian Battalion of Chasseurs à Cheval -- Jagers te Paard, this training operation, running from November 20 to 29 between Neufchâteau and Elsenborn, aims to enhance the interoperability of reconnaissance, intelligence, and electronic warfare units while refining tactical and logistical procedures.
 It also seeks to facilitate knowledge exchange and evaluate logistical practices among participating nations.

-The Belgian contribution to "Yellow Guardian" also includes the Falcon Light Multirole Vehicle (LMV), a versatile and modern platform designed for reconnaissance, patrol, and logistical support.
+The Belgian contribution to "Yellow Guardian" also includes the Falcon Command and Liaison Vehicle (CLV), a versatile and modern multirole platform designed for enhanced protection, off-road mobility, speed, transportability, and seamless interoperability with NATO allies.
 (Picture source: Army Recognition)

 The exercise spans ten days and is divided into three main phases.
 The first phase, lasting two days, involves infiltration maneuvers.
 From the Neufchâteau area, multiple squadrons are conducting reconnaissance missions heading northeast towards the Elsenborn camp.
 This phase, critical for intelligence gathering, will conclude on November 25, followed by simulated counteroffensive scenarios involving fictional enemy forces.